LRP-sgravel/Xamarin.Forms.SKMaps/README.md

 ```

 ### Other properties
 `SKPin` provides other properties to modify it's behavior.
+As it subclasses the `Pin` class, you also have access to the regular pin properties.

 | Property | Purpose | Default |
 | ------------- | ------------- | ------------- |